 The same bound holds for $p^*I_t$.

-Since the branched cover $p$ is a local isometry by construction and $\|p^*f\|_{L^2(\HS)} = \|f\|_{L^2(S)}$, we see that these gradient bounds also apply to $I_t$ and $R_t$.
-We can use this fact to bound the norm of $m_t$ using the geometry of $S_t$.
+Since the branched covering map $p$ is a local isometry outside of a finite set and $\|p^*f\|_{L^2(\HS_t)} = \|f\|_{L^2(S_t)}$, we see that these gradient bounds also apply to $I_t$ and $R_t$.
+We will use this fact in the next lemma to bound the norm of $m_t$ using the geometry of $S_t$.
 Morally, the bound is a constant divided by the injectivity radius of $S_t$.

-\begin{lem} There is a constant $C > 0$ depending only on the stratum of the quadratic differential $\Ph$ so that for any points $a,b$ in $S_{\ep(t),t}$ the following bound holds.
+\begin{lem} There is a constant $C > 0$ depending only on the stratum of the quadratic differential $\Ph$ so that for any points $a,b$ in $S_{\ep,t}$ the following bound holds.

-The same bound holds for $|I_t(a) - I_t(b)|$. \end{lem}
+The same bound holds for $\b|I_t(a) - I_t(b)\e|$. \end{lem}

 \begin{proof} First we recall that the parameters in the bound were defined in the remarks before the proof of the theorem.
 We will recall the definitions as needed in the proof of this lemma.

-\begin{proof} If $\Ph$ is holomorphic, let $\ga$ be the unique flat geodesic on $S_t$ connecting $a$ and $b$ with minimal length.
+If $\Ph$ is holomorphic, let $\ga$ be the unique flat geodesic on $S_t$ connecting $a$ and $b$ with minimal length.
 If $\Ph$ is meromorphic, then each of the at most simple poles of $\Ph$ lifts to a regular point of $\al$, so that $\al$ is a holomorphic abelian differential on $\HS$.
 In this case, let $\be$ be a flat geodesic on $\HS_t$ which is the shortest among all geodesics connecting one of the two points of $p\1(a)$ to one of the two points of $p\1(b)$, which is possibly not unique.